google/shadertrap/docs/shadertrap_language.md

 - `graphics_program` must be a *graphics* program produced by `CREATE_PROGRAM`.
 - The `VERTEX_DATA` parameter is a mapping with one entry for each vertex attribute associated with the vertex shader of `graphics_program`.
 If the vertex shader declares an `in` variable with `layout(location = i)` then `VERTEX_DATA` must provide an entry of the form `i -> ...`.
 In this entry:
   - `vertex_buffer_i` specifies a buffer from which vertex data for vertex attribute `i` will be taken.
-This must be the result of a `CREATE_BUFFER` command
+This must be produced by `CREATE_BUFFER`.
+The elements of this buffer will be interpreted as 32-bit floating-point numbers - i.e. the `GL_FLOAT` type is used for vertex data.
   - `offset_i` is a non-negative integer specifying the byte offset into `vertex_buffer_i` at which vertex data begins
   - `stride_i` is a non-negative integer specifying the distance in bytes between successive pieces of vertex data in `vertex_buffer_i`
   - `dimension_i` is a positive integer specifying the dimensionality of vertices associated with vertex attribute `i`
-- `index_buffer` specifies a buffer of index data, which must be the result of a `CREATE_BUFFER` command.
-It will be interpreted as a buffer of unsigned 32-bit integers.
+- `index_buffer` specifies a buffer of index data, which must be produced by `CREATE_BUFFER`.
+It will be interpreted as a buffer of unsigned 32-bit integers - i.e. the `GL_UNSIGNED_INT` type is used for index data.

-TODO(afd) continue this.
-Specify that vertex data are 32-bit floating point values.
+- `count` is a non-negative integer specifying how many vertices should be processed.
+Thus `index_buffer` should contain at least this many unsigned integers, and for each unsigned integer `index` in `index_buffer` the vertex buffers associated with each vertex attribute should contain suitable data.
+- `topology` specifies the kind of primitive to be drawn using the vertex data.
+At present only `TRIANGLES` is supported.
+[More kinds of primitive should be supported](https://github.com/google/shadertrap/issues/25).
+- For every `out` variable in the fragment shader associated with `graphics_program` there should be a corresponding entry in the `FRAMEBUFFER_ATTACHMENTS` parameter.
+If the fragment shader has a declaration of the form `out layout(location = l)` then `FRAMEBUFFER_ATTACHMENTS` should have an entry `location_i -> attachment_i` such that `location_i` = `l`, and `attachment_i` is a renderbuffer produced by `CREATE_RENDERBUFFER` or a texture produced by `CREATE_EMPTY_TEXTURE_2D`.
+This supports off-screen rendering to both renderbuffers and textures.
+On-screen rendering is not supported.

 ### SET_SAMPLER_PARAMETER